The Forget-Me-Knot: Production

 "The Forget-Me-Knot" was not originally part of the planned sixth season of The Avengers.
 Having decided to cast Linda Thorson as Steed's new sidekick Tara King, producer John Bryce had started filming episodes with the character already in place and - as with her predecessors - no introduction.
 However Bryce was fired midway through production of the third episode, and the previous series producers, Albert Fennell and Brian Clemens, were re-hired.
 Clemens abandoned the episode whose production was underway (entitled "The Great, Great Britain Crime", scenes of which were later salvaged for the episode entitled "Homicide and Old Lace").
 Instead, he decided that there needed to be a continuity explanation for the replacement of Mrs Peel by Tara King, and set about hastily developing a storyline which would account for this.
 Diana Rigg's scenes were shot in four days in December 1967 with production completed the following month.
 A "handover" scene featuring both characters was filmed on the last day of Rigg's contract with ABC Television on 19 December 1967.

 As this episode features both Peel from Series 5 and King from Series 6, some releases and some reference books treat this episode as the 25th episode of Series 5, even though that is not how it was originally broadcast in the UK.
+The opening credits remain the same as that of Series 5, while the closing credits utilize the sequence from early episodes of Series 6; as a result, audiences would have to wait until the first full Tara King episode's opening credits to learn why Steed's hat has a hole in it, as shown in the closing (at least in the U.S.; the original UK broadcasts used a different opening, so viewers there never found out until later broadcast/home media release).
+Also, while Diana Rigg is credited in the opening, she does not receive screen credit during the closing as she did previously.